Honda Jazz review - MPG, CO2 and running costs

 High list prices for the Jazz are offset by excellent economy and low emissions, while residual values should hold up well.

 With just one engine option available for the Jazz, Honda has confidence that it will deliver on the high expectations of customers.
 The manufacturer claims that, in SE and SR trim, the 1.5 i-MMD unit will return a handy 62.8mpg on the combined cycle.
-Top-spec EX cars aren’t too far behind with 61.4mpg, while the heavier Crosstar manages 58.9mpg.
-In comparison, the Ford Fiesta 1.0-litre EcoBoost with 94bhp achieves up to 55.4mpg.
+Top-spec EX cars aren’t too far behind with 61.4mpg, while the heavier Crosstar manages 58.9mpg - although we saw 55.4mpg during our own test.
+In comparison, the Ford Fiesta 1.0-litre EcoBoost with 94bhp also achieves a claimed 55.4mpg.

 There’s no doubt that the Jazz is an efficient performer - our testers saw an average of over 70mpg, albeit on a mixture of traffic-free motorways, A-roads and urban streets.
 The new engine’s hybrid tech also ensures low emissions, with CO2 levels ranging from 102g/km to 110g/km.